ABOUT THE REAL DIAPER ASSOCIATION

 Heather McNamara is a mother of two in San Diego, California.
 Starting with the RDA as the San Diego County Real Diaper Circle Leader (which continues to thrive), she caught the cloth diaper advocacy bug.
 A year later, she signed on as the RDA's first Executive Director, where she's able to work regularly with the leading cloth diaper advocates in North America AND hundreds of passionate, dedicated grassroots volunteers who are helping families in their communities find and use reusable cloth diapers.
 This is Heather's fifth "career", with previous stints including project management, software quality assurance, nonprofit chapter management, and teaching, during which she developed many of the skills she uses at RDA today.

 Lori Taylor runs two cloth diaper manufacturing businesses, Fuzbaby and Firefly Diapers.
 She is also a writer, social activist, cultural historian, and university teacher.
-Lori has a straightforward, yet respectful, approach in communication making her perfect for articulating the heart of the RDA philosophy.
+Lori has a straightforward, yet respectful, approach in communication making her perfect for articulating the heart of the RDA philosophy at Faithkeeper.
 Her children have left their beautiful cloth diapers behind them.
 Lori is also a Founder of the Real Diaper Industry Association, the cloth diaper industry trade association.

 Marie DiCocco was first introduced to cloth diapering when she was 8 years old and helped diaper her younger brother.
 At 14, she continued her cloth diaper journey when her younger sister was born.
 She became a staunch environmentalist during her college years, so when she was pregnant with her daughter, she didn't even consider disposable diapers as a possibility.
 Prior to becoming a mother, Marie managed the computer network for the Arlington County Government in Arlington, Virginia.
 She is now a work-at-home mother who owns an online fabric store, is active in a local food co-op, in addition to homeschooling her daughter, and teaching traditional Italian dance with her husband around the country.